FDIC logo

 Some MT payment messages, such as MT 103 and MT 202, are discontinued.

-How is UMB preparing for the transition?
+How is UMB preparing for the 2026 changes?

 What do I need to do?